wences-sanchez/Knowledge-Base/pages/AWS Certified Cloud Practitioner Exam Guide (highlights).md

 		  This simplified model is depicted in the following diagram:

-		  Figure 6.19 – AWS Transit Gateway #flashcard
+		  Figure 6.19 – AWS Transit Gateway
 		- -
 		- -
 		- To set up a VPN connection between your on-premises network and the VPC, you need to create a Virtual Private Gateway (VPG) and attach it to your VPC.
 You will also need to configure a customer gateway, which is a physical or virtual device located in the on-premises network that connects to the VPG over the internet.
-The setup is illustrated in Figure 6.12. #flashcard
+The setup is illustrated in Figure 6.12.
 		- -
 		- -
 		- Amazon Route53 offers three primary functions:

 		  Domain registration
 		  DNS routing
-		  Health checks #flashcard
+		  Health checks
 		- -
 		- -
 		- Amazon CloudFront is a CDN that helps you to distribute your static and dynamic digital content globally with low-latency connections.
 AWS CloudFront uses AWS edge locations and regional edge caches to cache content closer to your end users' locations.
 This means that you can host your content in one specific Region and a user who attempts to access it from another Region will retrieve the content via the edge location over the AWS backbone network.
 Furthermore, as content is retrieved, it is cached at a local edge location closer to the user for a period (known as a time-to-live or TTL), further improving network latency in subsequent requests for the same content.

-		  Figure 6.21 – A typical CloudFront distribution #flashcard
+		  Figure 6.21 – A typical CloudFront distribution
 		- -
 		- -
 		- Without an API gateway, your frontend developer (who builds the frontend user interface) would need to be made aware of all the backend APIs and build the application to call several microservices, to provide complete functionality.
 Imagine, then, your backend developer later needs to refactor one of the microservices, such as splitting one microservice into two separate microservices, each with its own API.
 This would result in having to recode some components of the frontend user interface too.